 Personnel Requirements

-• For companies handling high-risk transactions or large volumes, an additional AML Manager may be required.
+- For companies handling high-risk transactions or large volumes, an additional Money Laundry Reporting Officer may be required.
 This person must specialize in managing AML and CFT measures, ensuring all regulatory requirements are met.

 Business premises requirements